Honour (song)

 "Honor" is a song by VNV Nation from the band's 1998 album, Praise the Fallen.

 In the 2003, they re-recorded the song and released it as a single under the title "Honour 2003".
 It was their first single released on their own Anachron imprint, after they left Dependent.
-The single charted in the German mainstream Media Control charts for one week at no. 98 and peaked at #1 on the German Alternative Charts (DAC) with a ranking of #8 on the DAC 2003 Top Singles chart.
+The single charted in the German mainstream Media Control charts for one week at no. 98.